 Oftentimes complications associated with elective surgical procedures are not covered by insurance.
 Obese patients are more likely to be left with both the medical bills associated with their surgery and bills associated with any complications that occur and require a hospital stay.

 There are many factors that must be taken into consideration before a plastic surgery procedure is decided upon.
-These factors include overall heath and wellness, previous procedures, emotional state and desired outcomes.
+These factors include overall health and wellness, previous procedures, emotional state and desired outcomes.

 If you are interested in undergoing a procedure or learning more, visit our website.